flazzari/python_devops/README.md

   - `requirements.txt` contains all the needed libraries while `Makefile` conatains the process for installing them
   - `make install` starts the proccess of intalling all the libraries
   - `pip freeze` and in requirements.txt write the version for compatibility

+### Github Actions

+Created my own Github Action `main.yml` with instruction to test different python versions.
+Foreach version it runs the commands inside the makefile.